MetalbolicX/vanrs/docs/getting-started.md

 ReScrtip can work on modern JavaScript runtimes, including [Node.js](https://nodejs.org), [Deno](https://deno.com/), [Bun](https://bun.sh/).

-### Node.js
+### For Node.js

-To work with Node.js, you must have installed the version 18 or higher.
-That's the Express version 5 requirement.
+To work with Node.js, you must have installed the version 14 or higher.
+That's the ReScript version 11 requirement.

 Check your Node.js version with the following command:
 ```sh